marekskopal/ng-scroll-shadow/projects/scroll-shadow/README.md

 # NgScrollShadow

-Angular `[scrollShadow]` directive to add a shadow to begin and end of a vertical scrollable container.
+Angular `[scrollShadow]` directive for adding a shadow to begin and end of a vertical scrollable container.

 Unlike the pure CSS solution, this solution uses a wrapper and absolutely positioned shadows that work even if the container contains block elements.